And How it is Saying More than You Think

 I can answer that without hesitation, very little.

-What is going to happen is I will avoid your office like the plague because it’s more than just the uncomfortable feeling I get when I am in your space.
+I will avoid your office like the plague because it’s more than just the uncomfortable feeling I get when I am in your space.
 I feel claustrophobic and that something could topple over with even a slight miscalculation in my step.
 My breathing may become a little irregular because I'm going to breathe as little as possible while in your office because I fear what I might smell if I inhale too deeply.

 You see, a lot of times when a person’s office/space is cluttered there are also other health risks that sneak up on you.
 You can’t correctly clean the space because there is too much stuff and the cleaning staff isn’t going to move it because that is a liability.